mIRC-Scripters/mirckb/docs/source/commands/clearial.rst

 /clearial
 =========

-.. warning:: This feature has essentially been replaced by **/ialclear** command.
+.. attention:: This feature has essentially been replaced by :doc:`/ialclear </commands/ialclear>`.

 The **/clearial** command clears the IAL; If a nickname is specified, it will clear that nickname's entry